stevemussmann/admixturePipeline/README.md

 List of current options:
 * **-r / --results:** Provide the results.zip file from your admixpipe run.
 Specifying the name is only necessary if you have changed it from the default of 'results.zip'.
 * **-p / --prefix:** Specify the prefix from your admixpipe run.
-This will be the same name as your VCF file without the .vcf file extension.
+This will either be the prefix of your plink file (i.e., without .bed or .map extension), or same name as your VCF file without the .vcf file extension.
 * **-e / --email:** Specify your email address for submission to the CLUMPAK web server.
 * **-m / --MCL:** \[optional\] Provide user-defined MCL threshold for similarity scores.
 Must be >=0 and <=0.99.
 * **-d / --DISTRUCT:** \[optional\] Provide user-defined DISTRUCT threshold for minimal distruct cluster threshold.
 Must be >=0 and <=0.95.